ottrproject/OTTR_Quarto/README.md

 Go to [ottrproject.org](https://www.ottrproject.org/) for documentation to get started! :tada:

-The purpose of this course template and guide is to make course publishing maintenance across multiple different platforms _less painful_.
+The purpose of this course template and the ottrproject tools are to make course publishing maintenance across multiple different platforms _less painful_.

 _This template and guide helps you_: